We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Although 18K gold is more expensive than 14K gold, it’s still reasonably priced and offers great value for money.
 In general, 18K is the highest gold purity level that still remains durable enough for everyday wear, making this the option to go for if you want a pure, durable ring.

 Looking for an 18K gold engagement ring?
-Consider a stunning 18K yellow gold petite pavé ring like this or a beautiful 18K white gold solitaire setting like this.
+Consider a stunning 18K yellow gold petite pavé ring like this one from James Allen or a beautiful 18K white gold solitaire setting like this one from James Allen.
 For personalized help, contact our experts and we’ll help you find the best ring or other jewelry for your tastes and budget.

 This email will go to our contact at Abe Mor who has helped thousands of our readers sell their gold and diamond jewelry.
 They consistently offer the highest prices for our readers' jewelry.
 Please include the weights and details of the jewelry.
 Images are helpful as well.